-3. Credible to good responses will identify a passage from the text that is appropriate to the question.
-They will indicate its relevance to the question by placing it into the context of the novel; this may involve a summary of the details of the passage and their further relevance to the work as a whole.
+3. Adequate to good responses to this question will identify a passage from the text that is appropriate to the question.
+They will indicate its relevance to the question by placing it into the context of the novel; this may involve a summary of the details of the passage and their relationship to the chosen theme.
 Attention will be paid to the choice the question asks the candidate to make.
-The candidate will select the areas of focus; guilt and its consequences, which will condition the dramatic approach to the passage.
-The credible candidate may not immediately respond to this but the good candidate will already be narrowing his perspective and choosing the passage most suitable for the dramatic treatment of the subject.
+The specificity of the treatment of the chosen theme and the detail associated to it in the passage will be partially seen by the adequate candidate while the good candidate will be more in control of this material.
+The good candidate, in contextualizing the passage, will outline its centrality to the chosen theme whereas this link will be more tenuously registered by the adequate candidate.

-Credible to good responses will vary on what aspects of dramatic performance, production and design the candidate will focus on.
+Adequate to good responses will vary on what aspects of staging, acting and design effects the candidate will focus on.
 This makes for an open-ended approach to these elements.
-The examiner may expect the candidate to designate a performance space and explore how production, design elements and acting skills might best convey the subject of guilt and its redemptive or destructive consequences.
-The credible candidate will tend to identify broader effects and possibilities while the good candidate will focus on specifics through analysis which explore the nature of guilt and its particular consequences.
-The credible candidate may be detained longer than necessary on reflections on plot, whereas the good candidate will be more selective in the approach taken, looking to respond more quickly to the question.
-There will be quotations from the passage which will support rather than illuminate the argument and are likely to address general rather than specific issues; specificity will distinguish the good from the credible candidate.
-There are many different ways of expressing guilt and clearly candidates will differ in how they relate this guilt to redemptive or destructive consequences.
-It is also acceptable if candidates look to register the possibility that guilt may result in redemptive and destructive consequences or, alternatively argue that destructive consequences may have a redemptive purpose or outcome.
-Again accuracy in this matter will be characteristic of the good candidate whereas the credible candidate might understand the experience more generically.
-The credible candidate may effect a literal translation from one genre to the other, while the good candidate will be more liable to explore both text and stage for how the style of the prose description might be transformed into a stage language that reflects not only the subject but will also go some way to capturing its essence through the design and performance choices made by the candidate in the staging concept.
-Staging effects like lighting and sound and use of space and acting are likely to be broadly drawn with more detail again registering a difference in the quality of the response from the credible to good candidate.
+The examiner may expect the candidate to designate a performance space and explore how design elements and acting skills might best convey the importance of the "major theme" which the candidate has selected.
+The adequate candidate will tend to identify broader effects and possibilities, while the good candidate will focus on specifics through analysis of the scene.
+The adequate candidate may be detained longer than necessary on reflections on plot, whereas the good candidate will be more selective in the approach taken, looking to respond more quickly to the question.
+There is a difference between "plot" and "major theme" which the adequate candidate may find it difficult to establish but the good candidate will not be confused by.
+In the case of the adequate candidate there will be quotations from the passage which will support rather than illuminate the argument and are likely to address general rather than specific thematic issues; specificity will distinguish the good from the adequate candidate.

+The adequate candidate may effect a literal translation from one genre to the other, while the good candidate will be more liable to explore both text and stage for how the style of the prose description might be transformed into a stage language that reflects not only the chosen theme but will also go some way to capturing its dramatic significance through the design and performance choices made by the candidate.
+Staging effects like lighting and sound and use of space and acting are likely to be broadly drawn with more detail again registering a difference in the quality of the response from the adequate to good candidate.
 Design elements will be distinguished using the same criterion.
-The good candidates will be able to see how use of the stage space can be manipulated to shape communication for an audience and will not perceive representation in an exclusively literal manner.
-They will also be able to move beyond simple identifications of acting style to how style may function in performance to communicate action effectively for an audience.
+The good candidates will be able to see how use of the stage space can be manipulated by the actor to shape communication for an audience and will not perceive representation in an exclusively literal manner.
+They will also be able to move beyond simple identifications of acting style to how style may function in performance to communicate the importance of the theme for the audience.
+Recognition of the audience is an important part of the task.